-Current and finished WIND research projects at Wölfel
+Current and completed WIND research projects at Wölfel

 WILLOW

-The WILLOW project focuses on developing digital tools to more efficiently manage offshore wind farms and extend their lifespan.
+The WILLOW project focuses on the development of digital tools to manage offshore wind farms more efficiently and extend their service life.

 Grout-WATCH

-The Grout-WATCH project focused on developing innovative methods for monitoring and predicting the lifespan of grouted joints in offshore wind turbines to enhance their safety and efficiency.
+The Grout-WATCH project developed innovative methods for monitoring and predicting the service life of grout connections in offshore wind turbines in order to increase their safety and efficiency.

 Add2Reliablade

-The Add2Reliablade project investigates the development of fatigue damage in wind turbine rotor blades to improve the prediction of damage progression and the remaining service life.
+The Add2reliablade project is investigating the development of fatigue damage in wind turbine rotor blades in order to improve the prediction of damage progression and remaining service life.

 MORE TO COME